omgmog/omgmog.github.com/_posts/2013/2013-08-23-awesome-bash-arrays.md

 ---
+comments_issue: 45

-title: "Awesome Bash arrays"
+title: Awesome Bash arrays
-tags: ["mac", "linux", "tip", "tutorial", "terminal", "software", "browser", "development", "javascript"]
+tags:
+  - mac
+  - linux
+  - tip
+  - tutorial
+  - terminal
+  - software
+  - browser
+  - development
+  - javascript
 ---
 Just some examples of how to do things with Bash arrays, and their analogous examples in Javascript.